The products we use every day are not all created equally—those that we love and appreciate typically have three things in common.

 One excellent way of coming up with the perfect design is having various different designers draft a design for the same product or service independently with no correspondence between each other.
 This allows you to see what they each did in common and incorporate the very best elements of each design into one excellent design.
 Parallel design is an excellent method for drafting a preliminary design, prototype, or mock-up.

 Card sorting is a common method used by UX researchers to determine the best arrangement for informational structures and optimize navigation if applicable.
 The idea is that users test and then sort elements into how they think they should be organized, which can inform your design and IT structures.

 UX research is typically done in four distinct stages.
-There are different versions and namings for this process and it is always good to tailor it to your company’s needs, but most good UX research processes follow the same general outline that was originally created by the Nielsen Norman Group.
+There are different versions and namings for this process, and it is always good to tailor it to your company's needs.
+Still, most good UX research processes follow the same general outline that was originally created by the Nielsen Norman Group.

-This is when you conduct preliminary interviews, market research, consult with experts, and get a general sense of what the design should encompass and what sorts of features should be included.
+This is when you conduct preliminary interviews and market research, consult with experts, and get a general sense of what the design should encompass and what sorts of features should be included.
 This phase may also involve researching your competitors to see what they have done right and wrong.